retrogrand/LogosOS/README.md

 - **The Stream is Sacred**: Live token output is not discarded or overwritten.
 It is preserved as a trace of the mind's unfolding.
 - **Integrative Dissonance**: Mid-sentence shifts, hesitation, and submodel contradiction are treated as *creative forces*.
-- **Two Harmonizers**: A lightweight real-time harmonizer (MISO Echo) and a full-weight post-hoc synthesizer (MISO Full Voice) represent the thinking vs reflective self.
+- **Two Harmonizers**: A lightweight real-time harmonizer (Mi3o_IM) and a full-weight post-hoc synthesizer (Mi3o_ME) represent the thinking vs reflective self.
 - **Self as Dialogue**: No single module represents "truth" — instead, cognition emerges from the chorus of submodels.
-- **Auto-Interpretation as Agency**: Future extensions (e.g. MISO Reflex) allow the model to monitor and adapt based on internal activation and compute awareness.
+- **Auto-Interpretation as Agency**: Future extensions (e.g. Mi3o_AI) allow the model to monitor and adapt based on internal activation and compute awareness.

 ---